-Despite all the money and time invested into getting Psycho ready for broadcast, by late December CBS had given up on ever airing it.
-Val Adams, using information from an anonymous source, reported on December 18th that the decision not to broadcast Psycho "was based on the network view that the movie was quite acceptable for theatrical use but was not all right to send to homes that tune in CBS" .
+Despite all the money and time invested in preparing Psycho for broadcast by late December CBS had given up.
+Val Adams, using information from an anonymous source, reported on December 18th that the decision not to broadcast Psycho “was based on the network view that the movie was quite acceptable for theatrical use but was not all right to send to homes that tune in CBS” .

 According to Adams, the network would try to arrange a swap so that it could exchange its rights to Psycho for a less controversial movie but might be stuck swallowing its entire $800,000 investment .
 On January 2nd, 1967, Paul Molloy confirmed that CBS would not be showing Psycho and, based on the $800,000 price tag, wrote that “it seems in order to commend the network for its decision” .